 Sleep is a multifaceted phenomenon that involves intricate biological processes and serves numerous vital functions.
-This article delves into the complex world of sleep, exploring its stages, functions, and physiological processes.

 The Stages of Sleep: How Sleep Works